Why Target Mileage Matters

 If you’re unsure what to put as your target mileage you can use the default options that Runna recommends or use your average from the last four weeks for both weekly mileage and longest run.
 Being honest ensures your plan challenges you without overreaching.

-If you see an error message indicating that your target mileage is above or below the allowable range, you’ll need to update your ability level or the number of days you run per week.
+If you see an error message indicating that your target mileage is above or below the allowable range, you’ll need to update your Running Ability level or the number of Runs Per Week.
 Runna uses those settings to cap safe progression and ensure your plan remains sustainable and injury-free.